 One of the oldest and famous churches in Goa, Chapel of St. Francis Xavier is a UNESCO World Heritage Site.
 Built up of laterite blocks plastered with lime mortar, the chapel displays Doric architectural style.
 Roof of the chapel is tiled and supported with wooden rafters.
 There is only one altar.
 It is believed that the church was built and used by St. Francis Xavier himself.
 The chapel houses the scripts which validate the fact that the church was dedicated to St. Jerome or St. Anthony, the two chapels of the garden of St Paul’s college.

-Rebuilt in – 1884
+- Built-in – 1884

-What’s so special– Feel the spiritual bliss prevailing at one of the oldest churches in Goa.
+- What’s so special– Feel the spiritual bliss prevailing at one of the oldest churches in Goa.

 10. St. Alex Church

 St. Alex Church is counted amongst the popular places to visit in Goa.
-The positive vibes in and around the holy place lures the devotees to come here often.
+The positive vibes in and around the holy place lure the devotees to come here often.
 Exotic location and architectural brilliance are the two highlights that gather the people in huge numbers.
 Unlike its exteriors, the interiors are truly beguiling.

-Built in – 1741
+- Built-in – 1741

-What’s so special – Soak-in the positive aura and spend peaceful moments.
+- What’s so special – Soak-in the positive aura and spend peaceful moments.
 Grotto of Our Lady is another attraction in the church.

 11. Nossa Senhora de Penha de Franca

 Nestled along the Mandovi River, Nossa Senhora de Penha de Franca is one of the scenic churches in Goa.
 The church has derived its name from a Spanish saint, Saint Nossa Senhora de Penha de Franca.
 The saint is believed to have forestalled a dangerous situation for the Portuguese sailors on their voyage to India.

-Built in – 1626
+- Built-in – 1626

-What’s so special – The beautifully embellished interiors, octagonal tower and the scenic beauty will surely impress you.
+- What’s so special – The beautifully embellished interiors, octagonal tower, and the scenic beauty will surely impress you.